Mark Lane (author): Rush to Judgment

 Lane's critique of the Warren Commission, Rush to Judgment, was published in 1966.
 The book became a number one best seller and remained on The New York Times best-seller list for over 25 weeks.
 In 1967, it was adapted into a documentary film.
+This was the first film, documentary or otherwise, to criticize the Warren Commission.

 In the manner of an adversarial trial lawyer, Lane wrote Rush to Judgment as a point-by-point rebuttal of the Warren Report.
 He questioned, among other things, the conclusion that the only shots fired were from the Texas School Book Depository.
 He quoted numerous witnesses who recounted seeing or hearing shots coming from the grassy knoll in Dealey Plaza.
 He stated that none of the Warren Commission firearm experts were able to duplicate Oswald's alleged shooting feat.
 As one writer put it, "The main argument of Rush to Judgment centered around the perceived improbability of Oswald acting alone."
 Lane also raised doubts—based on timeline, ballistics, and witness testimony—whether Oswald murdered Dallas police officer J.D.
 Tippit, as the Warren Commission asserted.
 Lane's book, along with Edward Jay Epstein's 1966 bestseller Inquest, undermined public confidence in the government's account of the JFK assassination.

 At a news conference a few months after the release of Rush to Judgment, Texas Governor John Connally called Lane a "journalistic scavenger".
 Lane responded that Connally had shown "an abysmal ignorance to the implications of his own testimony" and was seeking to "bring back the days of McCarthyism.

 According to former KGB officer Vasili Mitrokhin in his 1999 book The Sword and the Shield, the KGB helped finance Lane's research on Rush to Judgment without the author's knowledge.
 The KGB reputedly used journalist Genrikh Borovik as a contact and provided Lane with $2000 for research and travel in 1964.
 Lane labeled the allegation "an outright lie" and wrote, "Neither the KGB nor any person or organization associated with it ever made any contribution to my work."

+In 2026, audio recordings from the Assassination Records Review Board showed that the FBI had a sexually compromising photo of Lane in their possession.